 GRICE was recently invited by Tom Robinson on to his BBC Radio 6 Music show (The Tom Robinson show) to talk about the new album, his musical journey and to play a selection of GRICE tracks.

-In March 2019 he released his 3rd album ‘One Thousand Birds' recorded at his own studio (Sound Gallery studios in Exeter) and also recorded and mixed at Forward Studios in Rome.
-The album features the unique electronic sonic hand of Richard Barbieri on the title track
+In March 2019 he released his 3rd album ‘One Thousand Birds' recorded at Sound Gallery studios and also recorded, mixed and mastered at Forward Studios in Rome.
+The album features the unique electronic sonic hand of Richard Barbieri on the title track.